 A symbol is a redirection point for the soul; it must have a referent and is defined thereby.
 An obvious example of a symbol is a letter in a phonetic alphabet, referring to a class of phonemes.
 This symbol’s referent is clearly ascribed and thus it is artificial.
 As a psychological matter, the mind deals with categories symbolically.
 The symbol refers to the commonalities among the elements of the category.

-The separability of the formal and empirical aspects of science implies that the symbol is conventional.
-Within the formal system, the symbol is self-referential or rather, atomic.
-Within the empirical structure, it refers to something observed or hypothesized.
+The ability to separate the formal and empirical aspects of science implies that the symbol is conventional.
+Within the formal system, the symbol is self-referential; within the empirical structure, it refers to something observed or hypothesized.
 In either case, its redirection of the mind results from either explicit relation of the symbol to its referent or the deductive results thereof.
-A science reduces to a collection of symbols much smaller than the logical consequences of the same.
-These symbols are the logical atoms and they are atomistic not only in the sense that they are basic but also because they have no content of their own though they may have a functional relationship to various parameters.
+Science reduces to a collection of symbols much smaller than the logical consequences of the same.
+These symbols are the logical atoms and they gain their name because they have no content of their own though they may have a functional relationship to various parameters.

-The logical structure of science requires the existence of contentless atoms.
-Scientific reason aims to reduce a complex phenomenon to a set of simpler laws.
-If any symbolic laws involves a non-artificial symbol, that is, it refers the uninitiated mind to something else.
-This referent is either simpler, violating atomism or outside the formal system, violating closure.
-Science seeks logical closure and explain its absence as the first sort of reference.
-The possibility of natural symbolism is ignored.
+The logical structure of science requires the existence of content-less atoms.
+If any symbolic laws involve a non-artificial symbol, that is, it refers the uninitiated mind to something else, this referent is either simpler, violating atomism or outside the formal system, violating closure.
+Science seeks logical closure and explains its absence as the first sort of reference.
+The possibility of natural symbolism is generally ignored.

-We have laid sufficient groundwork now to attempt a definition of a law of nature.
-A law of nature is a symbolic relation among logical atoms that demonstrates a logical transformation on these atoms consistent with phenomena and applicable universally to some predefined class.
-Formally, a law of nature is closed and does not refer to nature.
-The logical atoms, formally without content but referring to some phenomenon then obtain through some deductive process another logical relation referring another phenomenon.
-This stable relationship between the internal logic of the scientific system and the observable and measurable relations of phenomena is the correspondence mentioned previously.
-Its composition is symbolic.
-Its content is its form.
+Logically following this is an attempt to define a law of nature.
+A law of nature is a symbolic relation amongst logical atoms that demonstrates a logical transformation on these atoms consistent with phenomena and applicable universally to some predefined class.
+A law of nature is closed and does not refer to nature.
+The logical atoms are without content but refer to some phenomenon, gaining another logical relation referring to a different phenomenon through a deductive process.
+This stable relationship between the internal logic of the scientific system and the measurable relations of phenomena is the testable hypothesis.
+Its composition is symbolic and its content is its form.